ardanlabs/gotraining/README.md

 [Chicago, IL - September 2015](https://www.eventbrite.com/e/go-programming-bootcamp-tour-chicago-september-exact-dates-tbd-tickets-15559453745)

 **_After Hours:_**
 This is our bootcamp but available during the week after work.
 Our current Denver After Hours class spans 5 nights over a couple of weeks for 4 hours each night.

 Open

 **_Conferences:_**
+You can find us at conferences being held all around the country and the world.

 [FluentConf - Apr 2015](http://fluentconf.com/javascript-html-2015/public/schedule/speaker/196872)
 [Gophercon USA - July 2015](http://gophercon.com/)